cbaeucsd/CSE15L-Lab-Reports/index.md

 <details open>
    <summary><h2 id="Moving_Files_With_SCP">Moving Files With SCP</h2></summary>

-    We will now use Secure Copy(SCP) to copy files from your computer to the remote server. <br>
+    <p>We will now use Secure Copy(SCP) to copy files from your computer to the remote server. <br>
     First, we will create a sample file to upload to the server. <br>
-    <p>Using Visual Studio Code, Create a file called <code>WhereAmI.java</code> and paste the contents in the code block below:</p>
+    Using Visual Studio Code, Create a file called <code>WhereAmI.java</code> and paste the contents in the code block below:</p>

  <pre>
   <code>